How the UK Solidarity Fund works

-The UK Solidarity Fund has been set up by the British Red Cross to help people affected by terror attacks in the UK, following the recent attacks in London and Manchester.
+The UK Solidarity Fund has been set up by the British Red Cross to help people affected by terror attacks in the UK.